6 things you should know before college

 As recognition of the need for environmental and social issues grows, so do opportunities for professionals knowledgeable on creating a more-sustainable future in all areas of business.
 In this concentration, you’ll combine traditional business principles and practices with a focus on environmental, social, and ethical considerations to address pressing global challenges such as climate change, resource depletion, social inequality, and corporate responsibility.

-Depending on the concentration you choose within the Business major, you’ll graduate to a career field that ranges from traditional to off-the-grid global jobs.
-You can look forward to opportunities in banking, management and human resources in a wide array of jobs from retail to nonprofits to education to tourism, as well as work in startups and even becoming your own boss in your own company.
+Depending on the concentration you choose within the Business major, you’ll graduate into a career that ranges from corporate to creative to entrepreneurial.
+You can look forward to domestic and global opportunities in management, marketing, information technology, and human resources in a wide array of sectors from finance and accounting to manufacturing and tourism, as well as nonprofits, startups, and creative industries.
+You may even work in sustainability, sports, or become your own boss in your own company.

 For additional opportunities, please reach out to: